anchetaWern/Adios-belly-fat-project/wern.md

 ## Aerobic

-- Jogging in place when indoors
+- Stationary jogging when indoors
 - Alternate jogging and running when outdoors

 I use Fitbit to measure physical activity (usually measured in steps and high-intensity activity).